-Performing routine stretches at the end of the day has been a goal of mine off an on for the last few years.
+Routine stretching at the end of the day has been a goal of mine off and on for the last few years.
 The fact that doing a split hasn’t necessarily been my goal could be the reason that I’ve been unsuccessful in making it a habit.

 Stretching is a goal that I plan to return to even if it’s relegated to five minutes or less at the end of each evening.
-If I stick with it I may find that becoming flexible is like taking on any new skill.
-There can be a steep learning curve but the end results are worth it.
+If I stick with it, I may find that becoming flexible is like taking on any new skill.
+There can be a steep learning curve, but the results are worth it.

 Photo: Katee Lue